 In connection with the Series E offering, the Company created a management incentive plan (the Incentive Plan) for certain officers, founders and key employees of the Company.
 Under the terms of the Incentive Plan, up to 10% of any liquidation proceeds from the consolidation, merger, or sale of the Company will be distributed to the plan participants.
 Of the potential payout to a plan participant, 75% is based on a pre-determined formula with the remaining 25% of the payout at the discretion of the administrators of the Incentive Plan.
 The potential payout is reduced by any amounts the participant would receive in the liquidation through stock option exercises or stock ownership.
-The Incentive Plan terminated upon the closing of the Company's IPO on July 2, 2007.
+The Incentive Plan terminates upon a qualifying initial public offering of the Company's common stock.